SF-Speech: Straightened Flow for Zero-Shot Voice Clone

 \section{Introduction}

 \IEEEPARstart{M}{u}lti-speaker speech generation has been able to synthesize speech similar to human quality, benefiting from the development of neural networks.
 This technology has been widely applied in voice assistants, audiobooks, video dubbing, etc. As an essential branch of multi-speaker speech generation, cloning the unseen voice has attracted extensive attention.
-Some earlier works, like \cite{gibiansky2017deep, moss2020boffin, huang2022meta}, utilized model adaptation to achieve this goal.
-These methods maintain a speaker lookup table with a finite number of speakers and enroll a new unseen speaker by fine-tuning the model with a few iterations.
-However, fine-tuning the model for each unseen speaker is labor-intensive and resource-intensive, and there is still a large performance gap in the voice clone task for unseen and seen speakers with these methods, especially when the unseen speakers only have a few seconds of speech.

-To avoid fine-tuning models, some work maintains a hidden space containing the global speaker embedding (GSE) extracted from the reference speech.
-As a result, the model trained with a large number of samples from this space can deal directly with the speaker vectors of unseen speech in this hidden space.
-Some studies \cite{min2021meta, jiang2023mega} constructed this hidden space with a joint train speaker encoder module, while others \cite{casanova2022yourtts,li2023freevc} chosen to build it with the help of pre-trained speaker recognition models.
-However, the GSE with a shape of 1×N is a bottleneck feature where the speaker information is highly compressed, making it more challenging to reconstruct the prosody and timbre of unseen speakers.
+Some earlier works, like \cite{gibiansky2017deep, moss2020boffin, huang2022meta}, have approached this goal though exploring more efficient fine-tuning methods with speech from unseen speakers.
+However, they are difficult to be effective when the unseen speaker data is only a few seconds long.
+To address this issue, some works \cite{min2021meta, jiang2023mega, casanova2022yourtts,li2023freevc} maintain a hidden space containing the global speaker embedding (GSE) extracted from the reference speech.
+As a result, the model trained with a large number of samples from this space can deal with the GSE of unseen speech in this hidden space directly.
+Nevertheless, the GSE with the shape of 1×N is a bottleneck feature where the speaker information is highly compressed, making it more challenging to reconstruct the prosody and timbre of unseen speakers based on this embedding.